 - Track Ownership: BNSF Railway

-For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).
+For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

 The depot was renovated in 1966, and the exterior and interior were again refurbished in 2000.
 In recognition of its historic significance to the community, the building was placed on the National Register of Historic Places in 1978.
+Over the years, it was visited by Presidents Taft, Truman and Eisenhower.
 Amtrak occupies part of the space and commercial tenants lease the remainder.

 Hastings was founded in 1872 at the junction of the Burlington and Missouri River and the St. Joseph and Denver City railways.
 The city was named for Colonel D. T. Hastings of the St. Joseph and Grand Island Railroad.
 The Central Hastings Historic District is comprised of 30 city blocks and contains over 300 buildings and the Alexander Park.